zyedidia/micro/runtime/help/options.md

 You can set these settings either globally or locally.
 Locally means that the setting won't be saved to `~/.config/micro/settings.json` and that it will only be set in the current buffer.
 Setting an option globally is the default, and will set the option in all buffers.
+Use the `setlocal` command to set an option locally rather than globally.

 The `colorscheme` option is global only, and the `filetype` option is local only.
 To set an option locally, use `setlocal` instead of `set`.